elucca/Hex-vector-pathfinder/documentation/implementation_documentation.md

 This package contains the core functionality of the program: The class which defines a graph, and all implemented pathfinding algorithms.
 It uses members of the Data package to depict nodes and coordinates, and relies on the Utility package for vector math and data structures.

+Pathfinding is implemented with a generic algorithm which, depending on the heuristic it runs with (if any), functions as either Dijkstra's algorithm or A* with various heuristics.
+The algorithm uses a minimum heap to pick the next node to process, which uses a comparator to evaluate nodes by the cost on the path to them so far.
+These comparators house the heuristic that is used in evaluating this cost, and there is one comparator for each heuristic (and Dijkstra's algorithm, which uses no heuristic).
+Thus, which comparator is used with the algorithm determines what form of Dijkstra's algorithm or A* it actually takes.

 ### Data

 The data package contains the data types used by the program: Graph nodes, the two types of coordinates, and comparators for comparing them.